Mekelle 70 Enderta FC: History

-On August 8, 2018, the club officially signed Gebremedhin Haile as their manager for the upcoming 2018–19 season.
-Manager Gebremedhin Haile, who had won his first Ethiopian Premier League title with Jimma Aba Jifar F.C. the last season.

-After a poor start in the Ethiopian Premier League 2018—19, highly rated manager Gebremedhin Haile helped the team break a new record in the league (11 wins in a row) which was held by Saint George FC.
-Then after holding the record followed disappointing results, and rivals Fasil City topped the league table.
-The season went on as Fasil City being on top of the league with just one point ahead of Mekelle 70 Enderta until the last match of the league.
-July 7, 2019 (date of the last match of the league) was a historic day for the Red Lioness as Fasil City drop two points against Shire Endaselassie F.C. in the last match of the league and Mekelle 70 Enderta winning over Dire Dawa City with the help of Amanuel Gebremichael and Osei Mawuli goals.
-Then the club honored with its first Ethiopian Premier League title after tiring season.
-And forward Amanuel Gebremichael winning the League Golden Boot scoring 18 goals.
-Mekelle drew an average home attendance of 18,212, the highest in the Ethiopian Premier League during that league season.
+On August 8, 2018, the club signed Gebremedhin Haile as their manager for the upcoming season.
+After a poor start in the season, manager Gebremedhin Haile helped the team break a new record (11 wins in a row).
+However, rivals Fasil City topped the league table.
+July 7, 2019 saw as Fasil City drop two points and Mekelle 70 Enderta winning over Dire Dawa City with the help of Amanuel Gebremichael and Osei Mawuli goals, winning its first Ethiopian Premier League title.
+Amanuel Gebremichael won the Golden Boot, scoring 18 goals.
+Mekelle drew an average home attendance of 18,212, the highest in the league.

 Name and logo

 The team is named after the city it was founded in, Mekelle 70 Enderta (the capital of the northern Tigray Region of Ethiopia).

-The Club logo is a red circle, inside the circle are 2 red lions, in the middle that have Hawelti Semaetat statue, and at the top the castle of king Yohannes IV which are found in the city of Mekelle.
+The logo is a circle with 2 red lions, Hawelti Semaetat statue, and the castle of king Yohannes IV, which are found in the city of Mekelle.

 Stadium

-Mekelle play their home games at the Tigray International Stadium in Mekelle, Ethiopia.
+Mekelle play their home games at the Tigray International Stadium in Mekelle.
 The stadium has a 60,000 capacity.

 Derby

-Mekelle play in the "Tigray Derby" with fellow Tigray Region club Welwalo Adigrat University FC. and Fasil City which is believed to be an arch rival.
-The derbies enjoy relatively large attendances.
+Mekelle play in the "Tigray Derby" with fellow Tigray Region club Welwalo Adigrat University FC, and Fasil City which is an arch rival.